nish-d/vicky002.github.io/_posts/2015-12-25-A-Comprehensive-Personal-Year-In-review-(2015).md

 - **Do better in college**

-- **Less Facebook**: I log on to facebook multiples times a day, but hardly post anything (one post in 3-4 days).
+- **Less Facebook**: I log on to facebook multiple times a day, but hardly post anything (one post in 3-4 days).
 I'd still like to be able to avoid using Facebook for checking random stuffs that people post on there.

-- **Do lot of open source**: I love to spent my time on Github working on projects, contributing to others code.
+- **Do lot of open source**: I love to spent my time on Github working on projects, contributing to other's code.
 I'd keep on doing that.
-Most of my projects aren't really of very high quality, I mean it doesn't really involve lot of coding.
+Most of my projects aren't really of very high quality, I mean it doesn't really involve a lot of coding.
 A Netflix Engineer suggested me on reddit
 > Your goal is to prove that you are a software engineer.
 This means that you can show that you've something decently complex from beginning to end.